pyxem/kikuchipy/doc/contributing.rst

 This installs all necessary development dependencies, including those for running tests and building documentation.

-The code making up KikuchiPy is formatted closely following the `Style Guide for Python Code <https://www.python.org/dev/peps/pep-0008/>`_ with `The Black Code style <https://black.readthedocs.io/en/stable/the_black_code_style.html>`_.
+The code making up kikuchipy is formatted closely following the `Style Guide for Python Code <https://www.python.org/dev/peps/pep-0008/>`_ with `The Black Code style <https://black.readthedocs.io/en/stable/the_black_code_style.html>`_.
 We use `pre-commit <https://pre-commit.com>`_ to run ``black`` automatically prior